ray-cast/ray-mmd/Materials/README.md

 Normal:
 -------------
-　　`SSAO` only supports `non-empty normal` else will result a `white edge` issue, when you see some `error` that looks like some `white edges` on your actor's model, you can put the scene in the `PMXEditor` and check the scene that all `normals` are not `zero-length` (XYZ are same equal to zero) to be used for model.
+　　`SSAO` only supports non-empty `normal` else will result a white edge issue, when you see some `bugs` that looks like some white edges on your actor's model, you can put the scene in the `PMXEditor` and check the scene that all `normals` are not `zero-length` (XYZ are same equal to zero) to be used for model.

 * ##### NORMAL_MAP_FROM
     see [ALBEDO_MAP_FROM](#ALBEDO_MAP_FROM)
 * ##### NORMAL_MAP_TYPE
-    Other parameter types for tangent normal, see UE4 [docs](https://docs.unrealengine.com/latest/INT/Engine/Rendering/LightingAndShadows/BumpMappingWithoutTangentSpace/index.html) for `PerturbNormalLQ` and `PerturbNormalHQ`.
+    Other parameter types for `normal`, see UE4 [docs](https://docs.unrealengine.com/latest/INT/Engine/Rendering/LightingAndShadows/BumpMappingWithoutTangentSpace/index.html) for `PerturbNormalLQ` and `PerturbNormalHQ`.

     0 .
 Calculate world-space normal from RGB tangent-space map.
     1 .
 Calculate world-space normal from RG  compressed tangent-space map.